anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 the certification request object directly.
-This authentication in the transport layer is not visible / verifiable at the authorization point in the off-site domain. {{exist_prot}} discusses suitable enrollment protocols and options applicable.
+This authentication in the transport layer is not visible / verifiable at the authorization point in the off-site domain. {{exist_prot}} discusses selected suitable enrollment protocols and options applicable.

 ### Pledge - Registrar discovery and voucher exchange {#discovery}